Max Muncy Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants rank 20th in baseball in home runs surrendered (13 total, 1.4 per game).
+- Giants pitchers combine to allow 13 total home runs at a rate of 1.4 per game (to rank 19th in the league).

-- Webb (0-2) takes the mound for the Giants to make his third start this season.
+- Wood (0-0) pitches for the Giants to make his second start of the season.

-- His last appearance came on Wednesday against the Chicago White Sox, when the right-hander tossed five innings, surrendering four earned runs while giving up nine hits.
+- His most recent time out came on Thursday against the Chicago White Sox, when the left-hander tossed three innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.